Mtakenoko/Eyeexplorer/README.md

     1 - reliable (default)
  -d: Depth of the queue: only honored if used together with 'keep last'.
 10 (default)
  -k: History QoS setting:
-    0 - only store up to N samples, configurable via the queue depth (default) 1 - keep all the samples
+    0 - only store up to N samples, configur this->search(0.0, 0.0, 0.0);able via the queue depth (default) 1 - keep all the samples
  --thresh_ransac: Set Threshhold of RANSAC
    (default) : 5.0